apify/apify-docs-v2/sources/academy/platform/getting_started/apify_client.md

 > Notice that in the JavaScript example, we had to convert the `items` to a [`Buffer`](https://nodejs.org/api/buffer.html), then convert the Buffer to a string and parse it.
 This is because `dataset.downloadItems()` returns a buffer.

-The final code for running the actor and collecting its dataset items looks like this:
+The final code for running the actor and fetching its dataset items looks like this:

 <Tabs groupId="main">
 <TabItem value="Node.js" label="Node.js">